-Barbara’s orchestral experience includes working with the BBC Symphony Orchestra and Oxford Philharmonic Orchestra, among others.
-She took part in projects conducted by Valery Gergiev, Jiri Belohlavek, Semyon Bychkov, Marin Alsop, Sakari Oramo, Francois-Xavier Roth, Vasily Petrenko, Sir John Elliot Gardiner, James Gaffigan and others.
-She participated in various international masterclasses with renowned musicians like Rainer Schmidt, Richard Ireland, Kevin Kenner, Helene Dautry, Kaja Danczowska, Jan Stanienda, Adam Korniszewski, Leonid Kerbel, Mari Tampere-Bezrodny, Michael Vaiman, Rivka Golani, Tomasz Tomaszewski, Belcea Quartet, and Chillingirian Quartet.
+She participated in various international masterclasses and festivals receiving tuition from Rainer Schmidt, Richard Ireland, Kevin Kenner, Helene Dautry, Kaja Danczowska, Jan Stanienda, Adam Korniszewski, Leonid Kerbel, Mari Tampere-Bezrodny, Michael Vaiman, Rivka Golani, Tomasz Tomaszewski, Belcea Quartet, and Chillingirian Quartet.

-Barbara also shows her interest in other music genres, and performed with artists such as Quincy Jones, Robert Plant, Jean-Luc Ponty, Joss Stone, Pete Tong, Jonas Blue and others.
-Although she’s been classically trained, her interest in improvisation and jazz has taken her to venues like the Vortex, Ronnie Scotts, Pizza Express in Soho in London, Bestival in the Isle of White, London O2 Arena.
+Barbara also shows her interest in other music genres, and performed with artists such as Quincy Jones, Robert Plant, Jean-Luc Ponty, Hugh Jackman, Joss Stone, Pete Tong, Jonas Blue and others.
+Although she’s been classically trained, her interest in improvisation and jazz has taken her to venues like the Ronnie Scotts, Pizza Express in Soho in London, Bestival in the Isle of White, London O2 Arena.
 Barbara is also passionate about tango music, and regularly plays with various tango ensembles in London.
-She co-founded her own tango project The Ultimate Tango Project, and recorded an album with Astor Piazzolla’s tangos in original new arrangements.
+She co-founded her own tango project The Ultimate Tango and recorded an album with Astor Piazzolla’s tangos in original new arrangements.
 Most recently, she is a solo violinist at the London based tango group called the Viazzani Ensemble.